ayiis/paper/python 编码速查.md

 print

-print "These are all the same:", all([
+print 'These are all the same:', all([

     a == aa,